Author Archives: saltandserenity

 Instructions

-• Place flour, cream of tartar, baking soda and salt in a medium sized bowl.
+• Place flour, cream of tartar, baking soda, cinnamon and salt in a medium sized bowl.
 Whisk gently to combine.
 On low speed, gradually add dry ingredients to mixer.
 Mix just until they dry ingredients are incorporated into the wet.

 • Using a #30 cookie scoop (about 2 tablespoons), scoop a ball of dough and pack it in well with your fingers to level out the top.
 Before releasing dough from scoop, stuff one caramel into the center of dough ball, pushing well, to bury it in the center of the dough.
 Release dough ball onto a parchment lined baking sheet, and continue until all the dough is scooped.